#tbt 2000 when @TigerWoods dramatically won the #PGAChamp at @ValhallaGolf in a playoff. Welcome back, Tiger!

 By John Feinstein June 28 at 4:35 PM.
 The host was Woods, who at the time was a transcendent figure, arguably the most popular athlete on the planet.
-That answer and tone didn't sit well with the membership, which may explain why only 52 percent of those voting approved of the extension even though the rental fee was the highest on the PGA Tour.

 Tiger Woods missed a 36-hole cut for only the 10th time on the PGA Tour as he showed signs of rust from three months out of competition, shooting a 75 on Friday to miss the cut at the Quicken Loans National by four strokes.
+Marc Leishman of Australia holed out from 127 yards on the par-5 ninth hole for a birdie on his way to a 5-under 66 and a four-way share of the lead going into the weekend.

 The former PGA Tour player also left the set here at Congressional Country Club to watch Tiger Woods up close Thursday and Friday.
 "He obviously felt like he needed to play, and at the same time, he knew it would benefit his foundation.
 I said this on the air the other day: I don't think Tiger gets enough credit for the work he does with the foundation, and this is a big part of it.
 It showed that the foundation is important to him."